 Organizations and Factions

-- The Order - The order is a religious group, they are dedicated to personal fulfillment through non material means, and are very protective of the natural state of humankind and the environment.
+- The Order aka Order Church - The order is a religious group, they are dedicated to personal fulfillment through non material means, and are very protective of the natural state of humankind and the environment.
 In addition to being naturalists, the Order is a culmination of every major religion on Earth.

-- Tarsus - Tarsus Academies is a very exclusive global chain of schools that along with advanced academics also has physical, technological, psychological, and weapons focused educations.
+- Tarsus Academy - Tarsus Academies is a very exclusive global chain of schools that along with advanced academics also has physical, technological, psychological, and weapons focused educations.
 Each student is matched with an anonymous corporate sponsor, revealed only to them upon graduation.

-- The Templars - The Templars are a group dedicated to the eradication of human biotechnology.
+- The Knights Templar - The Templars are a group dedicated to the eradication of human biotechnology.
 They believe themselves to be a modern incarnation of the "Knights of the Templar" made famous from the Crusades.
 They advocate 'genetic purity' and oppose and form human tampering through bio-modification.
 They are an evolution of the Purity First movement from the superior prequel, Deus Ex: Human Revolution.

-- The Omar - The Omar are a worldwide cult of cyborgs, whose primary interest is transcending human limitations through the use of technology.
+- The Omar Technosect - The Omar are a worldwide cult of cyborgs, whose primary interest is transcending human limitations through the use of technology.
 In addition to being avid merchants, the Omar are always seeking ways to improve upon the modification and adaptation methods.

 - Liberty Island